orblivion/desert-atlas/README.md

 Share-A-Map is a general purpose, fully self-hosted map app for the Sandstorm platform (see [What is Sandstorm?](#what-is-sandstorm) below), based on OpenStreetMap.
-All map data is stored on your own server.
-You choose the regions you want.
+All map data is stored on your own server; you choose the regions you want.
 The goal is to provide the basic functionality of Google Maps while respecting privacy.

 You can check out a live demo [here](https://apps.sandstorm.io/app/m3ctajcm6nnpce287r0a4t52ackzv7p7mmffrw88nge64fp0m8yh?experimental=true) or install it on your Sandstorm instance, but keep in mind that it's still an "experimental" app.